ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

        :target: ../_images/MPCheckVoltage.jpg

-If you find the voltage is not correct (i.e. if off from the hand-held volt meter's reading by more than perhaps 0.2V) you can correct the APM/PX4's reading by doing the following:
+If you find the voltage is not correct (i.e. if off from the hand-held volt meter's reading by more than perhaps 0.2V) you can calibrate it by doing the following:

 #.
 On *Mission Planner*'s **INITIAL SETUP \| Optional Hardware \|
    Battery Monitor** screen set the "Sensor" to "Other".